Frequently Asked Questions

 How can I talk to the judge?

-Judges are not allowed to talk to either party separately - all communication with the judge takes place in the courtroom.
-Judges are responsible for making sure that all legal proceedings are fair to both sides.
-To ensure fairness, judges are not allowed to engage in "ex parte communication," meaning, communicating with only one party without the other party being present.
+Judges are not allowed to talk to either party separately - all communication with the judge takes place on the record during a hearing.
+Judges must make sure that all legal proceedings are fair to both sides.
+To ensure fairness, judges cannot engage in "ex parte communication," meaning, communicating with one party without the other party being present.
 Just as you would not want the judge talking to the other party without you being present, the judge cannot talk to you without the other party being present.

 How can I get a new judge assigned to hear my case?

 Before a judge has done anything on a case, each party can file one "peremptory challenge" to have a new judge assigned.
-It costs $450 to file a peremptory challenge.
+It costs $450 to file a peremptory challenge and there is no way to waive this fee.
 You do not get to pick the new judge that will be assigned; another judge is randomly assigned to your case.

 Where can I get a copy of my divorce decree or other documents filed in my case?